karimmdm/Youtube-Recommended-Filter/README.md

 Removes videos by specified channels in the Up Next section of the website

 ## Installation
-Drag and drop the .crx file into Chrome
+Download all the files.
+Go to chrome://extensions and load unpacked all the files